Invoca/developer-docs/source/api_documentation/transactions.rst

   * - name
     - Name (Reported)
-    - [Call center integration only] Customer’s full name as given to the call center.
+    - [Call center integration only] Customer's full name as given to the call center.

   * - address1
     - Address (Reported)
-    - [Call center integration only] Customer’s street address as given to the call center (first line).
+    - [Call center integration only] Customer's street address as given to the call center (first line).

   * - address2
     - Address 2 (Reported)
-    - [Call center integration only] Customer’s street address as given to the call center (second line).
+    - [Call center integration only] Customer's street address as given to the call center (second line).

   * - order_city
     - City (Reported)
-    - [Call center integration only] Customer’s city as given to the call center.
+    - [Call center integration only] Customer's city as given to the call center.

   * - state_or_province
     - State or Province (Reported)
-    - [Call center integration only] Customer’s state or province as given to the call center.
+    - [Call center integration only] Customer's state or province as given to the call center.

   * - zip_code
     - Zip Code (Reported)
-    - [Call center integration only] Customer’s zip code as given to the call center.
+    - [Call center integration only] Customer's zip code as given to the call center.

   * - country
     - Country (Reported)
-    - [Call center integration only] Customer’s country as given to the call center.
+    - [Call center integration only] Customer's country as given to the call center.

   * - home_phone_number
     - Home Phone (Reported)
-    - [Call center integration only] Customer’s home phone number as given to the call center.
+    - [Call center integration only] Customer's home phone number as given to the call center.

   * - cell_phone_number
     - Cell Phone (Reported)
-    - [Call center integration only] Customer’s cell phone number as given to the call center.
+    - [Call center integration only] Customer's cell phone number as given to the call center.

   * - sku_list
     - SKU List